WWE News: The Real Reason The Rock Is At ‘Raw’ Tonight – Will He Be On The Show?

 — Dwayne Johnson (@TheRock) February 20, 2017

 Of course, rumors started running wild at that point and fans began thinking that he or Paige would actually return to WWE and start something up in time for WrestleMania 33.
-No-one really knows if he will show up on the show, but anything is possible to happen.
+No one really knows if he will show up on the show, but anything is possible to happen.

 Sports Keeda revealed that Fighting With My Family, the movie based on WWE superstar Paige’s life and wrestling family, will film scenes tonight at the Staples Center.
 The Rock’s Seven Bucks Productions is teaming up with WWE Studios for the film, and scenes are set to be filmed after Raw goes off the air.